hellcy/old-blog-archive/index.md

 * running software tests

 * Jenkins monitors the execution of the steps and allows to stop the process, if one of the steps fails.
 Jenkins can also send out notification in case of a build success or failure.

+## What is POJO

+* POJO stands for “Plain Old Java Object” — it’s a pure data structure that has fields with getters and possibly setters, and may override some methods from Object (e.g. equals) or some other interface like Serializable, but does not have behavior of its own.
+It’s the Java equivalent of a C struct